wcrzlh/mindone/docs/diffusers/api/pipelines/blip_diffusion.md

 !!! tip

-    Make sure to check out the Schedulers [guide](../../using-diffusers/schedulers) to learn how to explore the tradeoff between scheduler speed and quality, and see the [reuse components across pipelines](../../using-diffusers/loading#reuse-components-across-pipelines) section to learn how to efficiently load the same components into multiple pipelines.
+    Make sure to check out the Schedulers [guide](../../using-diffusers/schedulers.md) to learn how to explore the tradeoff between scheduler speed and quality, and see the [reuse components across pipelines](../../using-diffusers/loading.md) section to learn how to efficiently load the same components into multiple pipelines.

 ## Usage Examples

+!!! notation

-!!! notation: mindone.diffusers only support safetensors checkpoint format. if ".pth" or ".bin" are used, please using huggingface transformation tool to transform into safetensors format.
+    mindone diffusers only support safetensors checkpoint format. if ".pth" or ".bin" are used, please using huggingface transformation tool to transform into safetensors format.

 ```python
 import mindspore as ms